Who is eligible for a scholarship?

 How are recipients selected?

 The selection process is competitive.
-Community Volunteer Review Committees make award recommendations.
-Selection may be based on financial need, academic merit, community involvement, and extracurricular activities in accordance with the terms of each scholarship fund.
+The Scholarship Committee is comprised of volunteers in our community who are invested in the future of Cape Cod.
+They spend hours reviewing applications and making award recommendations.
+Selection criteria may be based on financial need, academic merit, community involvement, and extracurricular activities in accordance with the terms of each scholarship fund.
 Review the Scholarship Booklet to see the specific criteria for each scholarship.

 When will I find out if I’m awarded a scholarship?